saylordotorg/course_cs405/Unit05.md

+---
+layout: default
+title: "CS405: Artificial Intelligence"
+course_description: "An introduction to the fundamental concepts and techniques of intelligent systems.
+Explores state-space and problem-induction representations of problems, heuristic methods, and how these methods can be applied to artificial intelligence problems."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Logic** <span id="5"></span>
 *We have already briefly discussed logic, but this unit will provide you with a more formal definition.
 We will learn about two main types of